The Blob (Pacific Ocean): Cause

 The immediate cause of the phenomenon was the lower than normal rates of heat loss from the sea to the atmosphere, compounded with lower than usual water circulation resulting in a static upper layer of water.
 Both of these are attributed to a static high pressure region in the atmosphere, termed the Ridiculously Resilient Ridge, which was formed in the spring of 2014.
 The lack of air movement impacted the wind-forced currents and the wind-generated stirring of surface waters.
 These in turn influenced the weather in the American Pacific Northwest from the winter of 2013–2014 onward and may have been associated with the unusually hot summer experienced in the continental American Pacific Northwest in 2014.

 The reason for the phenomenon remains unclear, but it is speculated to partially be human caused climate change.
 Some experts consider that the wedge of warm water portends a cyclical change with the surface waters of the mid-latitude Pacific Ocean flipping from a cold phase to a warm phase in a cycle known as the Pacific decadal oscillation (PDO).
 This poorly-understood change happens at irregular intervals of years or decades.
 During a warm phase, the west Pacific becomes cooler and part of the eastern ocean warms; during the cool phase, these changes reverse.
 Scientists believe a cold phase started in the late 1990s and the arrival of the Blob may have been the start of the next warm phase.
 The PDO phases may also be related to the likelihood of El Nino events.

+The implementation of China's clean air action plan in 2013 may have inadvertently contributed to the Blob, by removing pollution that had blocked and scattered heat from the Sun.
+However, experts stress that this was one of many factors, including, notably, greenhouse gas emissions.

 NASA climatologist William Patzert predicts that if the PDO is at work here, there will be widespread climatological consequences and southern California and the American south may be in for a period of high precipitation with an increase in the rate of global warming.
 Another climatologist, Matt Newman of the University of Colorado, does not think the Blob fits the pattern of a shift in the PDO.
 He believes the unusually warm water is due to the persistent area of high pressure stationary over the northeastern Pacific Ocean.
 Dan Cayan of the Scripps Institution of Oceanography is unsure about the ultimate cause of the phenomenon, but states "there's no doubt that this anomaly in sea surface temperature is very meaningful".